 You might have heard the term “Smart Grid” or “Smart Electric Grid” on the news or from your energy supplier.
-The term “Electric Grid” refers to a network of transmission wires, transformers, substations and systems that delivers electric power from the generating station (power plant) to your house or office.
-The contemporary electric grid system we use today was built nearly 130 years ago (1890s) and evolved as technology and engineering advanced through the decades.
+The term “Electric Grid” refers to a network of transmission cables, transformers, substations, and systems that delivers electric power from the generating station (power plant) to your house or office.
+The contemporary electric grid system we use today was built nearly 130 years ago (the 1890s) and evolved as technology and engineering advanced through the decades.

 What is a Smart Grid?

-Smart grid refers to an electric grid that’s integrated with a computerized, two-way communication network between a utility and its customer.
-Smart grids will be fitted with advanced controls, computers, automation and new technologies (AI, IoT, ML, Block-chain…) and other technical equipment working together.
+A smart grid refers to an electric grid that’s integrated with a computerized, two-way communication network between a utility and its customer.
+Smart grids will be fitted with advanced controls, computers, automation and new technologies (AI, IoT, ML, Block-chain…), and other technical equipment working together.
 Smart grids have sensors installed that gather and transfer data.
 The data when processed into useful information in turn makes it possible to automatically adjust electricity flows.